 Original papers on basic, applied, or experimental nematology are considered for publication.
-Other categories include reviews (focus will be on current literature and work on a specific area of research, teaching, or extension); abstracts of papers presented at the annual meetings; and research notes identical in format to full papers but not longer than four pages of copy (including abstract, tables, and figures).
+Other categories include reviews (focus will be on current literature and work on a specific area of research, teaching, or extension) and abstracts of papers presented at the annual meetings.
 Routine surveys of nematode distribution or of germplasm collections for susceptibility to parasitic nematodes are not acceptable unless it can be demonstrated that the data make a unique contribution to the literature.
 Surveys of a more fundamental nature that test or generate hypotheses are encouraged.
 It is expected that critical experiments be repeated in time or space, or valid arguments presented for not doing so.
-Nonmembers of the Society of Nematologists may publish in the Journal of Nematology.
+Nonmembers of the Society of Nematologists are encouraged to submit their work to the Journal of Nematology.